ohadsahar/lumigo-test-app-appforce/README.md

 Task management application - written in React with next.js.
 Tests were written in jest and cypress.

+This brunch uses AWS services.

+Use of the following services:

+API Gateway
+DynamoDB
+Lambda
+IAM
+CloudWatch

 ## Getting Started

 First, run the development server: